vistuleB/writerly/README.md

 Indentation is used to indicate parent-child relationships.

+Any block such as key-value attributes, text blurbs, etc. that is a descendant of the parent block is indented by four spaces.

+Key-value attributes must be defined on the first line immediately following the parent block.

 Lines of whitespace are used to separate key-value attribute definitions from text blurbs, and to separate text blurbs from one another.